Artificial ventilation

 Artificial ventilation, also called artificial respiration, is a means of assisting or stimulating respiration.
 Respiration is the overall metabolic process that exchanges gases in the body through pulmonary ventilation, external respiration, and internal respiration.
-Artificial ventilation may take the form of manually providing air for a person who is not breathing or is not making sufficient respiratory effort, or it may take the form of mechanical ventilation involving the use of a ventilator to move air in and out of the lungs when an individual is unable to breathe on their own, such as during surgery with general anesthesia or when an individual is in a coma or trauma.
+Artificial ventilation may take the form of manually providing air for a person who is not breathing or is not making sufficient respiratory effort, or it may take the form of mechanical ventilation involving the use of a ventilator to move air in and out of the lungs when an individual is unable to breathe on their own, such as during surgery with general anesthesia, or when an individual is in a coma or has experienced trauma.

 Types

 Manual methods

-Pulmonary ventilation is done by manual insufflation of the lungs either by the rescuer blowing into the patient's lungs (mouth-to-mouth resuscitation), or by using a mechanical device.
-Mouth-to-mouth resuscitation is also part of cardiopulmonary resuscitation (CPR) making it an essential skill for first aid.
-In some situations, mouth to mouth is also performed separately, for instance in near-drowning and opiate overdoses.
-The performance of mouth to mouth on its own is now limited in most protocols to health professionals, whereas lay first aiders are advised to undertake full CPR in any case where the patient is not breathing.
+Pulmonary ventilation is done by manual insufflation of the lungs, either by the rescuer blowing into the patient's lungs (mouth-to-mouth resuscitation), or by using a mechanical device.
+Mouth-to-mouth resuscitation is also part of cardiopulmonary resuscitation (CPR), making it an essential skill for first aid.
+In some situations, mouth-to-mouth is also performed separately, such as in near-drowning and opiate overdoses.
+The performance of mouth-to-mouth on its own is now limited in most protocols to health professionals, whereas lay first aiders are advised to undertake full CPR in any case where the patient is not breathing.
 This method of insufflation has been proved more effective than methods which involve mechanical manipulation of the patient's chest or arms, such as the Silvester method.